A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2014) Thomas J. Osler and Sky Waterpeace , Vieta's {Vi\`{e}te, Fran\c{c}ois} product for pi from the Archimedean algorithm. \emph{The Mathematical Gazette} \textbf{98}, 429--431. { Cited in \textsc{Osler 2016} .} From the abstract: ``In this paper we show how to derive [Vi\`{e}te's] {Vi\`{e}te, Fran\c{c}ois} famous product of nested radicals for $\pi$ from the Archimedean iterative algorithm for $\pi$.
+From the abstract: ``In this paper we show how to derive [Vi\`{e}te's] {Vi\`{e}te, Fran\c{c}ois} famous product of nested radicals for $\pi$ from the Archimedean iterative algorithm for $\pi$.
 Only simple algebraic manipulations are needed."